Gnarkill33/rsschool-cv/cv.md

 ### Contact information

 **Phone:** +7 (904) 107-08-70
 **Email:** gnarkill33@gmail.com
 **Telegram:** @Gnarkill
 **Discord:** Gnarkill (@Gnarkill33)
 [**LinkedIn**](https://www.linkedin.com/in/gnarkill33)

 ---

 ### About myself

+To become a junior frontend developer, I am committed to expanding my knowledge of HTML, CSS, and JavaScript, as well as mastering popular frameworks like React or Angular.
+I plan to engage in hands-on projects, collaborate with experienced developers, and seek out learning opportunities through online courses and tutorials.

+By building a strong foundation in frontend development principles and practices, I aim to develop the skills necessary to create responsive and dynamic web interfaces that meet modern design standards.

 ---